enkidevs/curriculum/javascript/ecmascript-2015/symbol/symbol-special-properties.md

 //company
 ```

-Symbols do not show up in `object.keys`:
+Symbols do not show up in `Object.keys`:

 ```javascript
 Object.keys(obj);